nkoster/camera-go/README.md

 # camera-go
 Camera and microphone via websockets.

-I'm using the Golang [Gorilla](https://github.com/gorilla/websocket/) websocket framework for the server.
+I'm using the Golang [Gorilla](https://github.com/gorilla/websocket/) websocket framework for the server, until replaced by http/2.

 DISCLAIMER: This is currently a personal experiment in progress.
 I'm very open for comments.
 Also, this is one of my first Golang experiences.